Skip to main content

 Does it work with any LLM or just NVIDIA models?+

-NeMo Guardrails works with any LLM including OpenAI, Anthropic, Google, open-source models, and NVIDIA's own models.
-The guardrails wrap the LLM interaction, so the underlying model is interchangeable.
-Some rails use a secondary LLM for evaluation, which can be any supported provider.
+NeMo Guardrails is designed to work with multiple LLM providers and open-source models through its supported integrations.
+The guardrails wrap the LLM interaction, so the underlying model can be changed when the provider is supported.
+Some rails use a secondary LLM for evaluation.

 🔒 Security & Compliance